Skip to Main Content

 Analyzing Damage Patterns for Fault Determination

-Damage patterns provide valuable information to help determine how an accident happened and who is responsible.
+Damage patterns provide valuable information to help determine how a crash happened, who is responsible, and how one calculates the value of a claim.

 How Investigators Use Damage to Determine Fault